Kudo, Albert M. Department of Earth and Planetary Sciences, University of New Mexico, Albuquerque, New Mexico.

 Last reviewed:April 2021

 Show previous versions

 - Occurrence and origin

 The plutonic equivalent of its more abundant extrusive equivalent, basalt.
-Because it crystallized from a magma intruded deep within the crust, gabbro has a grain size visible to the naked eye with approximately equal amounts of calcic plagioclase (with 50% or more anorthite, the calcium aluminum feldspar) and pyroxene.
+Because gabbro crystallized from a magma intruded deep within the crust, it has a grain size visible to the naked eye with approximately equal amounts of calcic plagioclase (with 50% or more anorthite, the calcium aluminum feldspar) and pyroxene (Fig. 1).
 Olivine is common as an early crystallized mineral, but either nepheline or quartz could be a late-stage crystallization product found in the matrix.
 Hornblende or biotite is commonly formed as an alteration product of pyroxene during the late stages of the magmatic crystallization, when water becomes enriched in the residual magma.
 See also: Biotite; Hornblende

 The content above is only an excerpt.

 for your institution.
 Subscribe

 To learn more about subscribing to AccessScience, or to request a no-risk trial of this award-winning scientific reference for your institution, fill in your information and a member of our Sales Team will contact you as soon as possible.